Generalized Bayesian Multidimensional Scaling and Model Comparison: Adaptive Bayesian Inference using Annealed SMC

 Note the weight update function only depends on the particles at the previous iteration.
 This is implemented in Line \ref{alg:weight_update} of Algorithm \ref{alg:anneal_SMC_main}.

 \textit{Step 2.
 Particle Propagation}

 We sample the new particles $\particle_{r, k}$ from $\pi_r$-invariant Metropolis-Hastings kernels.
 At each step $r$, we have the option to sample either all parameters or a subset of the parameters, depending on the desired trade-off between computational efficiency and effective exploration of the parameter space.
 In particular, for a high-dimensional parameter $\left\{ \mathbf{x}_1, \ldots, \mathbf{x}_n\right\}$, updating a subset of it can help mitigate the risk of low acceptance rates.
 This approach allows for more targeted exploration of the parameter space and potentially results in faster mixing.
-The annealed SMC algorithm can directly make use of the MCMC proposals in the particle propagation.
-The full conditional distributions for parameters $\lambda_k$, $\left\{ \mathbf{x}_1, \ldots, \mathbf{x}_n\right\}$, $\sigma^2$, and $\zeta_{i,j}$ are presented below.
-In each conditional posterior distribution, we use $| \cdots$ to denote conditioning on the data and all other parameters and/or indicators.
+The full conditional distributions for latent variables $\left\{ \mathbf{x}_1, \ldots, \mathbf{x}_n\right\}$, and parameters $\lambda_k$, $\sigma^2$, and $\zeta_{i,j}$ are presented below.
+In each full conditional distribution, we use $| \cdot$ to denote conditioning on the data and all other parameters.
 A detailed description of sampling methods is given in \textit{Supplementary}.

 The full conditional distribution for $\lambda_k$ is